Doonesbury by Garry Trudeau for July 21, 2020

 22. Missing large

-aikidoshi almost 4 years ago
+aikidoshi over 4 years ago

 Supermarkets were good for a while but now they try to stock literally everything, tons of Chinese junk, and then cut the good food products to make room for their home brand crap.